ShahzainAhmed/Mixins/README.md

 ```

 Here, Dog and Cat extend Animal, which itself extends LivingBeing.
 This is still a single chain for Dog and Cat, but LivingBeing introduces another branch with Plant, which doesn't directly relate to Animal.

+### Summary
+- **Single Hierarchy:** Simple, straight chain of classes where each class extends just one parent class.
+- **Mixins:** Useful for adding features from multiple sources without needing a complex class hierarchy.